Introduction – Carbon Footprint Of A House

 Two criteria that are useful when judging a green tariff are the fuel mix of the supplier and how much investment the company makes in new capacity.
 While many tariffs claim to be ‘green’ the actual fuel mix may be very brown, so you should investigate how much of the utility’s electricity actually comes from renewables.
 The higher their share of renewables the lower the emissions factor of their electricity will be.

 The second criteria, whether they are investing in new renewable capacity, can be more difficult to verify.
 Ideally you want the extra expense of your green tariff to be aiding investment in new renewable capacity.
 Capacity that your utility isn’t obliged to build by local law.
 This investment will lower the carbon intensity of your own supply and the grid in general in the longer term.

 If you can find a company that has a largely renewable fuel mix, and is investing in new renewable capacity, then they may have a tariff well worth considering.

 Home Generation To Reduce Carbon

 Generating your own electricity can be an expensive business, but it is one of the best ways to ensure you have low carbon electricity.

 In many countries subsidies and feed in tariffs make the installing of home generation more attractive for the consumer.
+Basically this means you can sell electricity back to the power company.
 On top of this home generation can insulate you from potential rises in future electricity prices, add value to your home and helps focus your mind to the challenge of conserving electricity.